IBM/spark-s3-shuffle/README.md

 Changing these values might have an impact on performance.

-- `spark.shuffle.s3.bufferSize`: Default size of the buffered output streams (default: `32768`, uses `spark.shuffle.file.buffer` as default)
+- `spark.shuffle.s3.bufferSize`: Default buffer size when writing (default: `8388608`)
-- `spark.shuffle.s3.bufferInputSize`: Maximum size of buffered input streams (default: `209715200`, uses `spark.network.maxRemoteBlockSizeFetchToMem` as default)
+- `spark.shuffle.s3.maxBufferSizeTask`: Maximum size of the buffered output streams per task (default: `134217728`)
 - `spark.shuffle.s3.cleanup`: Cleanup the shuffle files (default: `true`)
 - `spark.shuffle.s3.folderPrefixes`: The number of prefixes to use when storing files on S3 (default: `10`, minimum: `1`).